-In fact, however strange it may seem to laypeople, we can draw parallels between malware and works of art, which have their own style and author’s signature.
-In the same way as we refer to art forms, such as pop art, impressionism, cubism, surrealism, etc., some distinctive styles can also be recognized in the malware produced by hackers schools in different geographical areas.
+However strange it may seem to people, we can draw parallels between malware and works of art, which have their own style and author’s signature.
+In the same way as we refer to art forms, such as pop art, impressionism, cubism, surrealism, etc., some distinctive styles can also be recognized in the malware produced by hacker schools in different countries.

 These schools have developed their own way of launching attacks, mainly in the wake of the broad spectrum of security measures that have gradually been implemented in the same geographical areas they hack.

 This ongoing environmental adaptation is one of the reasons why they are so dangerous, since, as we already know, they invest large amounts of time and funds into discovering how to steal citizens’ money and they never give up until they succeed, taking advantage of the slightest technological or human weakness.

 Although it is true that nowadays cybercrime is lurking in almost all countries across the globe, we can pinpoint a series of countries who have undoubtedly created the main schools and who have been the most deviceful at any given time.

 Getting to know who they are enables us to predict how they will evolve and what we can expect from them.
 In fact, some of the hackers most wanted by the FBI come from these countries.

 Russia - Sophisticated technology and enormous creativity to stay one step ahead.

 How do Russian hackers rob banks?